Showcase your research

 Your abstract should reflect the standards in your field.
 To accommodate this, we have two abstract templates that you should choose from.
 Consult with your advisor to make sure you are using the best template for your field.
 Remember that the overall GRASP audience will not be experts in your field.

-Abstract templates are available at the WSU Graduate Research Intranet (WSU ID required).
+Abstract templates are available at the WSU Graduate Research Intranet and also here (WSU ID required).

 If you are looking for general inspiration or want to see what others have done in the past, you can review previous years' abstracts in University Libraries' SOAR database.